 Big Brothers Big Sisters of Midland County Formed

 August 1, 1986

 In August 1986, Big Brothers of Midland County officially merged with Big Sisters of Midland County.
 The newly merged Big Brothers Big Sisters agency moved into the expanded office space of the old Big Brother program in the Barstow/Currie Building on Eastman Road.
-By 1990 the remodeled and refurbished Sears building on Main Street became the Strosacker Center and the new home of United Way and several other agencies including Big Brothers Big Sisters.
+By 1990 the remodeled and refurbished Sears building on Main Street became the Strosacker Center and the new home of United Way of Midland County.

 February 1, 1998

-The one major program innovation of the 1990’s occurred in February of 1998 when the new one-to-one matching strategy, “Teaming Up With YOUth” began at Pine River Elementary School.
-This program continues to serve children in many elementary schools throughout the county.
+The one major program innovation of the 1990’s occurred in February of 1998 when the new one-to-one matching strategy, “Teaming Up With Youth” began at Pine River Elementary School.
+This program continues to serve children in many elementary schools throughout Midland and Bay Counties.

 Bowl for Kids’ Sake Begins

 March 1, 2002

 In March of 2002, Bowl for Kids’ Sake was launched in Midland.
 In subsequent years, events would be added in Saginaw, Mt Pleasant and Bay City, making Bowl for Kids’ Sake one of our largest annual fundraisers.